cx-cloud-101/speedtest-workshop/azure/measuring-speed.md

 On the way you'll probably have added using statements for System.Globalization and System.Linq.

+_Tip: Depending on your editor, you can usually get suggestions on which using statements you're missing by hovering over the keywords marked with red squiggly lines._

 Now that we have a suitable test-server, we can continue by testing the download and upload -speed.
 The number we are given by SpeedTest.Net is bytes per second, but usually we want megabytes per second (Mbps), so we'll convert the speeds into that unit of measure.

 ```csharp